theintern/intern/docs/ci.md

 3. Under “Source Code Management”, leave the “None” option checked.
 Because of the shared workspace, source code checkout will be handled by the upstream project.
 4. Under “Build triggers”, check the “Build after other projects are built” checkbox.
 Enter the name of the existing Maven project in the text box that appears.
 (This will create a corresponding post-build action to build “myApp-tests” in the existing project’s configuration.)
 5. Under “Build”, click the “Add build step” button and choose “Execute shell” from the drop-down.
 6. Under “Execute shell”, enter the command you want to use to run Intern.
-See the <a href="https://theintern.github.io/theintern/intern/wiki/Running-Intern" class="internal present">Running tests</a> section for possible commands.
+See the [Running tests](./running.md) section for possible commands.
 7. Save changes.

 Once this project has been configured, test everything by running a build on the main project.
 Once the main project build finishes successfully, the new “myApp-tests” project will begin executing automatically.